Comps for my House: How To Find Comparables

 If the comps don’t bring you the best news, don’t give up on selling your home.
 Consider working with an off-market buyer to get a price as close to market value as possible without the hassle of a traditional listing.

 At Sundae, we help sell houses as-is on our marketplace for the highest price possible.
 No staging and no repairs are needed.
-We focus on distressed properties, so we understand how to fairly evaluate a home in need of love and help you get a competitive offer in your hand from our network of investors.
+We understand how to fairly evaluate a home and help you get a competitive offer in your hand from our network of investors.